Dad, thanks for the gift of travel

-In New Hampshire we were lucky enough to have a great family camp on Lake Sunapee, where I learned how to catch fish, but never was too good at getting them off the hook.
-I remember, more than once, my brother and me racing up the stairs to the cabin with fish flipping around on our hooks at the end of fishing rods.
+In New Hampshire, we were lucky enough to have a great family camp on Lake Sunapee, where I learned how to catch fish.
+But I was never too good at getting them off the hook.
+I remember, more than once, my brother and I racing up the stairs to the cabin with fish flipping around on our hooks at the end of fishing rods.
 We would dangle them over my mom and dad’s bed asking for help to get the little sunfish and small-mouth bass off the line.

 In Rochester, it was the Kodak Factory.
 In Corning, glass was pressed and formed.
 In Kalamazoo, Frosted Flakes were toasted and coated with sugar at Kellogg’s, and we watched Upjohn vitamins being created and rolling along assembly lines.
 In Detroit, of course, we headed to The Rouge, home of Ford.
 In Milwaukee, the family watched Miller Beer being brewed and bottled.
 In Chicago we spent hours in the Museum of Science and Technology.